Here is an excellent non-abrasive and non-toxic method for electrolytic rust removal from iron and steel (graphite carbon anode electrolysis).

 In the case of a short, a battery will do a lot of damage to the part and possibly itself.
 It will discharge itself uncontrollably across a short between the anode and cathode, and the battery can explode.
 Be careful!

-On the other hand, battery chargers and regulated power supplies are typically protected internally against external shorts, and can supply all the current needed by themselves.
+On the other hand, battery chargers and regulated power supplies used alone are typically protected internally against external shorts, and can supply all the current needed by themselves.
 More importantly, they will cut out if the leads are shorted, protecting both the workpiece and the power supply.

 Pictured above is my first victim, a mildly rusted iron carburetor casting.